 You pay the duty of $200 for a declaration of trust over non-dutiable property, such as cash or unidentifiable property.
 The Settled Sum (usually $10) is ‘non-dutiable property’.

-In NT, duty is payable within 60 days of execution at a cost of $20 + $5 for each duplicate.
+In NT, duty is payable within 60 days of execution for $20 + $5 for each duplicate.

 If you are in one of those 4 States, then either you or your accountant arranges the stamping of the Family Trust Deed.

 As your lawyers, we are not involved in the stamping of your Family Trust Deed.
 Normally your accountant arranges the stamping.
-And usually, your accountant arranges the applications for the Tax File Number (TFN), Australian Business Number and registers for GST, if required.
+Usually, your accountant arranges the applications for the Tax File Number (TFN), and Australian Business Number, and registers for GST, if required.

 We are the only law firm in Australia directly providing legal documents online.
 We do not re-sell a law firm’s template.
 We are a law firm.
 Our law firm considers: